garrandall/popular-music-data/tracks/bossy-kelis-too--hort.md

-Ooh, (I bet, I bet) I bet cha neva heard it like this before (this before) My baby be cruising them phantom doors (phantom doors) Got the bar popping this that you can't afford (can't afford) Ooh, I'm drinking, blasting the crowds, it's all smoking All the while I'm all open
+Oh (I bet, I bet) I bet cha neva heard it like this before (this before) My baby be cruising them phantom doors (phantom doors) Got the bar popping this that you can't afford (can't afford) Oh I'm drinking, blasting the crowds, it's all smoking All the while I'm all open
-Me and my girls we stay fly and we love to stay high Ooh, from the 6-4 hoppers up in crenshaw
+Me and my girls we stay fly and we love to stay high Oh from the 6-4 hoppers up in crenshaw
 To the money making playas up in Harlem
 Don't want no problems
 We gon' keep it bumping while the 808 is jumping